fa0311/simple-webrtc/README.md

-# simple-webrtc
+# simple-webrtc-streaming

-**simple-webrtc** is a fork of [SRS (Simple Realtime Server)](https://github.com/ossrs/srs) focused on low-latency streaming via WebRTC.
+**simple-webrtc-streaming** is a fork of [SRS (Simple Realtime Server)](https://github.com/ossrs/srs) focused on low-latency streaming via WebRTC.
 It comes with a sleek Web UI and optimized configuration for real-time broadcasting with 500ms–1000ms latency.

 ## ✨ Features